cran/groupdata2/README.md

 Methods
 -------

-There are currently 6 methods available.
-They can be divided into 3 categories.
+There are currently 9 methods available.
+They can be divided into 5 categories.

-Examples of group sizes are based on a vector with 57 elements.
+*Examples of group sizes are based on a vector with 57 elements.*

 ### Specify group size